Summary of the DANA in Malaga

 Step by step of the DANA in Malaga

-In the early morning, the streets seemed almost deserted, which It created an atmosphere of anxiety and expectation that was finally relieved from 11 a.m. onwards when the expected downpour began..These rains continued for five hours, interspersed with brief pauses, enough to flood the streets and raise fears of serious consequences.
+In the early morning, the streets seemed almost deserted, which It created an atmosphere of anxiety and expectation that finally eased after 11 a.m. when the expected downpour began..These rains continued for five hours, interspersed with brief pauses, enough to flood the streets and raise fears of serious consequences.
 However, by mid-afternoon, residents of Malaga began to notice the effects of the rain, while the Guadalmedina River was flowing strongly, a rare sight that captivated locals and visitors alike.

 The sky cleared, prompting pedestrians to stop on bridges to capture the moment as the riverbed was no longer dry.
 The centre has regained its tourist influx, despite the stifling conditions.
 At the time, Carretería looked like a quagmire.
 This place serves as the epicenter of the devastation experienced that Wednesday in the Center and is also a focus of mass tourism in Malaga.
 Just moments before, a large wave of mud had spread across Postigo de Arance street, culminating just a few metres from its intersection with Carretería.
 In this area there are brunch shops, tourist accommodation and franchises that offer luggage and laundry services.